adambard/learnxinyminutes-docs/vimscript.html.markdown

 " Source guard
 " ############

-" Prevent a file from being source multiple times; users can set the variable " in their configuration to prevent the plugin from loading at all. if exists('g:loaded_my_plugin')
+" Prevent a file from being sourced multiple times; users can set the variable " in their configuration to prevent the plugin from loading at all. if exists('g:loaded_my_plugin')
     finish